Toronto as Community

 by Vincenzo Pietropaolo

 PHO019000 PHOTOGRAPHY / Subjects & Themes / Regional

 SOC045000 SOCIAL SCIENCE / Poverty & Homelessness

-As the largest city in Canada and the third largest in North America, Toronto has become one of the most ethnically diversified cities in the world, with over 52% of its residents born outside of the country and speaking 180 languages.
+As the largest city in Canada and the fourth largest in North America, Toronto has become one of the most ethnically diversified cities in the world, with over 52% of its residents born outside of the country and speaking 180 languages.

-Vincenzo Pietropaolo has been a dedicated chronicle of Toronto for more than fifty years.
+Vincenzo Pietropaolo has been a dedicated chronicler of Toronto for more than fifty years.
 His attachment to the city and its people is demonstrated on every page of Toronto in Photographs.
 His father was a construction worker who helped to build many of Toronto’s landmark buildings.
-Vincenzo collaborated with Jane Jacobs, by providing photographs for an exhibition base on her seminal book, The Death and Life of Great American Cities.
+Vincenzo collaborated with Jane Jacobs, by providing photographs for an exhibition based on her seminal book, The Death and Life of Great American Cities.
 He is the author of numerous monographs and exhibition catalogues, as well as commissioned books.

 Publication Date: May 14, 2022